Parametric Streets, Blocks, and Parcels

 Next we are going to use the lofted street lines to sort between the streets and blocks by measuring the distance between the two sets of geometry.
 We are going to measure the distance between the loft street lines and the split surfaces.
 When there is a distance of 0, we know that those are the streets and can filter those out of the split surfaces.
 Everything that remains is a block.

-2. Use Pull Point to get the distance between the lofted street lines (G) and center points of split surfaces (P).
-Pull point returns (D) the distance between the closest geometry that pulls (our lofted streets) and the input points (center of the split surfaces.)
+to get the distance between the lofted street lines (G) and center points of split surfaces (P).
+Pull point returns (D) the distance between the closest geometry that pulls (our lofted streets) and the input points (center of the split surfaces.) - The distance between the center point of the streets of the split surfaces and the lofted surfaces will be 0 since they are coincident.
+Use

-5. Do a visual check: cycle through all street centerline inputs to make sure everything is working correctly.
+the split surfaces between Streets, True = A, and Blocks, False = B. - Do a visual check: cycle through all street centerline inputs to make sure everything is working correctly.
 Add labeled parameter holders.

 Tip